 Login (User Login; top right of page) with your web user or complete this form to download.

-Produce with greater flexibility, react more quickly and, in doing so, become even more efficient – with minimal consumption of resources of course.
-How can that work?
+Industry 4.0 allows manufacturers to produce with greater flexibility, react more quickly and, in doing so, become even more efficient – with minimal consumption of resources.

-The Internet – the mother of networking – was invented in order to use the capacities of mainframe computers more effectively.
-Even now, more than 30 years later in times of the Internet of Things, networking and the integration it makes possible are still important factors for increased efficiency, for example, in the case of correlating production data from different sources within a manufacturing operation.
+The Internet was invented in order to use the capacities of mainframe computers more effectively.
+Even now, when we have the Internet of Things (IoT), networking and the integration it makes possible are still important factors for increased efficiency.
+For example, in the case of correlating production data from different sources within a manufacturing operation.

 Two of the most important factors for production in a Smart Factory are horizontal and vertical integration.
 Horizontal integration means networking between individual machines, items of equipment or production units.
 Vertical integration networks beyond traditional production hierarchy levels — from the sensor to the business level of the company.